MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/limitations-canvas-apps.md

 - A **canvas app not in a solution** can't be used in offline mode.

 - The offline-first feature **works for standalone, canvas apps only**.
-It doesn't work for [embedded canvas apps](../maker/model-driven-apps/embed-canvas-app-in-form.md), [custom pages](../maker/model-driven-apps/model-app-page-overview.md) or [canvas app in Teams](/power-apps/teams/overview.md).
+It doesn't work for [embedded canvas apps](../maker/model-driven-apps/embed-canvas-app-in-form.md), [custom pages](../maker/model-driven-apps/model-app-page-overview.md), or [canvas apps in Teams](../teams/overview.md).

 - The offline-first feature works with Dataverse tables only and doesn't support the following Power Fx functions:
    - **Relate**